 1. You’re Bored and Lack Passion

-Let’s face it: everyone gets bored from time to time, even those in the most creative and challenging of roles.
-Boredom isn’t always a bad thing, either; it can be a useful way of measuring our life experiences.
-After all, how would we know if something is interesting or engaging if we’ve never experienced boredom?
+Let’s face it: everyone gets bored occasionally, even in the most creative and challenging roles.
+Boredom isn’t always bad; it can be a helpful way of measuring our life experiences.
+After all, how would we know if something is exciting or engaging if we’ve never experienced boredom?

 2. Your Career is Not Challenging

-Not being challenged in their job is the reason people leave ‘easy money’ jobs, and often fail to thrive in work environments where they meet little or no resistance in their day-to-day work.
+Not being challenged in their job is why people leave ‘easy money’ jobs and often fail to thrive in work environments where they meet little or no resistance in their day-to-day work.
 Humans don’t do well if they’re treated like numbers.
-If your role or your boss isn’t giving you enough responsibility or challenges in your role, it might be time to move on and make a career change.
+If your role or boss isn’t giving you enough responsibility or challenges in your role, it might be time to move on and make a career change.

 3. Your Current Career or Job is Not Meeting Your Goals

-Just as an experiment, sit down for ten minutes and write out a list of ten of your work-related goals.
-Make them as minor as you want (you want to be able to use the photocopier more) or as ambitious (you want to become CEO of the company).
+As an experiment, sit down for ten minutes and write out a list of your work-related goals.
+Make them as minor as you want (you want to use the photocopier more) or as ambitious (you want to become CEO).
 Then take stock of how many of them your job—and your boss—are helping you meet.

 4. Job Opportunity Knocks

-Time and again, in my life and in the lives of the people I’ve spoken to, I’ve seen this happen: you spend years thinking about making a career change.
-Or maybe you thought of training in something new, without any real concrete idea of when or how it was going to happen—or even if it was going to happen.
-And then one day, seemingly out of the blue, you’ll have a chance conversation with a friend-of-a-friend, or check a newspaper you almost never read, or click a link online you’d have ignored the week before.
+Time and again, in my life and the lives of the people I’ve spoken to, I’ve seen this happen: you spend years thinking about making a career change.
+Or maybe you thought of training in something new without any real concrete idea of when or how it would happen—or even if it would happen.
+And then one day, seemingly out of the blue, you’ll have a chance conversation with a friend-of-a-friend, check a newspaper you seldom read, or click a link online you’d have ignored the week before.
 Behold: the job opportunity falls into your lap.

 This opportunity will probably not be perfect.
 You may be offered an entry-level role you believe is below your skill set, or it may not seem like the right timing regarding your personal life.
-Opportunities are rarely perfect, but if one has just presented itself, something might be prompting you toward the career and lifestyle you want.
+Opportunities are rarely perfect, but if one has just presented itself, something might prompt you toward your desired career and lifestyle.

 5. You Become Obsessed with Your Hobby

 Work out what you love to do, then investigate if there is a way for you to be paid for doing it.
-If the answer is ‘no’ or ‘not yet’, that’s worth taking on board, too.
-You may still choose to view your hobbies not as guilty pleasures, but as personal training for the career you want.
+If the answer is ‘no’ or ‘not yet,’ that’s worth taking on board, too.
+You may still view your hobbies not as guilty pleasures but as personal training for your desired career.
 When the opportunity presents itself, you’ll want to be ready.